 While 0.5° might work for shallow, polished surfaces, textured EV interior components with deep draws require 1.5–3° of draft per side.
 Insufficient draft causes part sticking, surface damage, and inconsistent ejection — all unacceptable in automotive production.

-Overmolding — the process of molding one material over another in a two-shot cycle — has become essential for EV components because it solves a fundamental problem: how do you create a rigid structural part with a soft, watertight seal through overmolding without assembling two separate pieces?
+Overmolding is a two-shot process that bonds rigid plastic with a soft sealing material in one cycle, eliminating secondary assembly.
+Overmolding has become essential for EV components because it solves a fundamental problem: how do you create a rigid structural part with a soft, watertight seal without assembling two separate pieces?
 The answer is you mold both in one shot, and the resulting bond is stronger than any adhesive joint.
+A dual injection system schematic is shown below.

 The most common EV overmolding application is the charging port assembly.
 Here is how it works in practice: the first shot molds a rigid PC housing that provides structural support and mounting features.
 The mold then rotates 180° on a rotary platen, and the second shot injects a soft TPE compound that fills the grooves around the port opening, creating a compression seal.
 When the charging cable plugs in, the TPE compresses against the cable connector, achieving IP67 waterproofing without any separate O-ring or gasket.